Skip to main content

 He notes the initial road to becoming a clinical mental health counselor typically adheres to standardized steps, with some variation depending on your jurisdiction:

-2. Continue on to a master's degree: In addition to your bachelor's degree, you'll need to pursue a master's degree in counseling or a closely related field.
+In addition to your bachelor's degree, you'll need to pursue a master's degree in counseling or a closely related field (Note: SNHU's master's in clinical mental health counseling is not currently enrolling students).

 Depending on the state in which you practice, your official title may differ.
 The AMHCA lists the following as some of the most common: